 "Making a lifestyle change such as changing your diet is often preferred over taking medications," said study author Dr. Laurel Cherian.

-However, the study makes it clear that there isn't enough evidence to show that eating more fruits and vegetables on the DASH diet doesn't lead to a lower risk of depression — it's just an association.
+However, both studies makes it clear that there isn't enough evidence to show that eating more fruits and vegetables doesn't lead to a lower risk of depression — it's just an association.

 Raw is the way to go